utopia-foss/utopia/doc/getting_started/tutorial.rst

   Adding tasks for simulation of 3 universes ...

 Perhaps now is the time to talk about the nomenclature:
-In *Utopia*, a *multiverse* is a set of several *universes*, which are fully separated from each other: they can **not** interact in any way during the simulation.
+In Utopia, a *multiverse* is a set of several *universes*, which are fully separated from each other: they can **not** interact in any way during the simulation.
 This also means that each universe has a separate and *distinct* set of parameters.
 Depending on the number of CPUs your machine has, they exist (i.e., are being simulated) in parallel.
 And that's about where the analogy ends. ;)

 After this brief detour, have a look at the output again.
-You will see how it is different to the one where you only run a single universe:
+You will see how it is different to the one where you only ran a single universe:

 * You no longer see the direct simulation output, as this would flood the terminal.
 * The progress bar now behaves differently.